The Best New Restaurants in Sydney to Book Now

 Lottie, Redfern

-1/18Fringed by palms and sculptural cacti, the rooftop of The EVE Hotel in Redfern’s buzzy new Wunderlich Lane precinct is home to Lottie, a cosy Mexican joint plating up a tight menu of share plates and a long list of cocktails (there are three Margarita variants), tequila and mezcal.
-Here, the larger dishes all come with a serving of house made tortillas – the ideal partner to melt-in-your-mouth pork jowl with cola mole or the grilled Murray cod which rests on a bed of spicy achiote sauce and lime onion xnipek.
-Just make sure you start with a serving of ultra-fresh guacamole matched with plantain chips.
+13/28Fringed by palms and sculptural cacti, the rooftop of The EVE Hotel in Redfern’s buzzy new Wunderlich Lane precinct is home to Lottie, a cosy Mexican joint plating up a tight menu of share plates and a long list of cocktails (there are three Margarita variants), tequila and mezcal.
+Here, the larger dishes are best matched with a serving (or three) of house made tortillas – ideal for wrapping around melt-in-your-mouth pork jowl with cola mole or bites of the grilled Murray cod, which rests on a bed of spicy achiote sauce and lime onion xnipek.
+Just make sure you start with a bowl of ultra-fresh guacamole paired with plantain chips.

 Ruma, Double Bay